Zenchiyu/advanced-formal-tools/logbooks/README.md

 ## Week 4: 19.03.2023 - 26.03.2023

 ### Resources consulted or work done:
+* (T) Prepared presentation slides and content for the second presentation.

 * (S)[Turned-Based stochastic game definition](https://www.prismmodelchecker.org/papers/arcras-pmc.pdf): We saw very briefly that a Turned-based stochastic game is an extension of a Markov Decision Process for multiple players where some states from the MDP "uniquely belong" to some players.
 In other words, a player can only play/make decisions in some states.

 * (S&T)[Futures Market Investor case study](https://www.prismmodelchecker.org/casestudies/investor.php): Tansen found this MDP case study.
 It might be interesting to extend it or take inspiration from it.